ausikek/Password-Checker/README.md

 ```
 This function will give us the number of times the password has been found using the pwnedpasswords API.
 It will search using the first five characters of the SHA-1 encrypted password (K-Anonimity).

-That is the moment we will know if the password has been compromised or not.

 ### The get_psswrd_leaks_count()
 ```python
 def getpsswrd_leaks_count(hashes, checkhash):